AdrienneGast/BearDepredation/FR-IT/README.md

     ```
      2. Quick visualization to see each category.
 We will then categorize roads/traisl as 3 1:paved roads, 2:unpaved roads, 3:path and footways
      4. Merge the data with 3 categories 1:paved roads, 2:unpaved roads, 3:foot trails
+     merge in QGis paths for Pyrenees
+     reprojection in LAEA
      5. Do we rasterize?
 Or do we keep it as shapefiles to compute "true" distances?
+     test for rasterizing path in Pyrenees

 6. **WATERBODIES AND WATERS**
     1. From Copernicus